Rift131/EventTrackerProject/README.md

 One pillar at a time.

 What I enjoyed most about this stage of building the application is the very straight forward approach of building the backend from "the ground up".
-Each functionality piece began with the Repository (where applicable), then Service layer, the Service Implementation layer, next the Controller and finally using Postman to ensure functionality.
-Nothing else occurred until each step of this process proved successful.
-This approach kepy each stage of functionality development clear and distinct from the others, thereby preventing getting "lost in the sauce".
+Each functionality "pillar" began with the Repository (where applicable), then the Service layer, the Service Implementation layer, next the Controller and finally using Postman to prove functionality.
+No other functionality was started until the current capability proved successful.
+This approach kept each stage of functionality development clear and distinct from the others, thereby preventing getting "lost in the sauce" and ensuring troubleshooting was straight forward.

 ## Testing With Postman

 <p align="center"><img src="media/postman.png" width="450"></p>

-To test the backend of the application visit the <a href="https://www.postman.com/">Postman</a> site.
-Once there, reference the table below for URL's testing the validity of the code once you've started up the program in the SpringToolSuite4 Boot Dashboard.
+To test the backend of the application, a user may visit the <a href="https://www.postman.com/">Postman</a> site.
+Once set up, reference the table below for URI's testing the validity of the code once you've started up the program in the SpringToolSuite4 Boot Dashboard.

 > NOTE: For testing a non-deployed, local version of the application, each URI is preceded with "http://localhost:8083"